 The pump house on the northern edge of the Road Bay Salt Pond is gone, but the humble, understated structure did a tremendous job for more than 100 years—an accomplishment that encapsulates the Anguillian spirit and that attests for the exceptional tradition of sturdy constructions on this small but resolute island.

-Parts of this were published on a different piece by The Daily Herald on 18 November 2017.
+Parts of this piece were published on a different article by The Daily Herald on 18 November 2017.